-Dominical: Manuel Antonio to the Osa Peninsula
+Dominical & Uvita: Between Manuel Antonio and the Osa Peninsula

 Locally known as Costa Ballena, the “Whale Coast” is visited by migrating Humpbacks twice annually: December through April and July through October.